Whole Life Insurance: A Multipurpose Financial Planning Tool

 In-life benefits

 The cash value inside the whole life policy has two parts.
 There is a guaranteed value, which basically is a return of your premium over time.
 There is also a non-guaranteed value, which is the guaranteed value plus dividends (more about dividends later).
-The cash value is your money, and you can access it via a loan at any age for any reason.
+The cash value is your money and has several uses.
+You can access the cash value via a loan at any age for any reason or multiple reasons.
 If the loan is not repaid, it is netted against the death benefit when and if you pass.
-For example, let's say I withdraw $50K from my cash value.
-The withdrawal is an income-tax free loan.
-Should I never pay the loan back, the death benefit when I pass is reduced by the unpaid loan.
-For example, a $250K death benefit is reduced by the unpaid $50K loan plus the loan interest accrued.
-(The loan interest on withdrawals is variable but usually is similar to the interest rates on other secured loans like home equity loans.)

 It's all about the dividends

-3. The cash value inside a whole life policy is a part of your asset allocation
+Benefit #3: The cash value is a part of your diversified fixed-income asset allocation.

 The arguments against whole life

-Some say you should buy lower-priced term life insurance and invest the difference in premium of what a whole life policy costs in the stock market for greater growth.
+Some say you should buy lower-priced term life insurance and invest the difference in premium for what a whole life policy costs in the stock market for greater growth.
 This sounds like a reasonable argument on the surface, but I have two concerns:

 Finding a balance